 The isms of all kinds can have a profoundly harmful effect on our personalities through constant illusory and wrong identifications with beliefs, which is eventually transmuted into mind conditioning and spiritual blindness as to the true reality of life.
 We then limit the expansion of our conscious awareness, and on a societal level we collectively hold entire nations back from evolving faster according to their respective destinies.
 The history of human civilisation is, from this inner perspective, really the history of isms.
-This is the awkward and anguished truth of our existence, because our resultant fear, confusion and complacency is a dangerous state of being that has allowed materialistic and dark forces to be created all around us that have caused division and devastation down the ages, to the point of our present-day planetary chaos.
+This is the awkward and anguished truth of our existence, because our resultant fear, confusion and complacency is a dangerous state of being that has allowed materialistic and dark forces to be created all around us, causing division and devastation down the ages to the point of our present-day planetary chaos.

 We usually think of isms only in terms of major political philosophies, religious doctrines or distinctive theories or movements such as socialism, Buddhism, globalism, existentialism and so on, but isms are rarely considered as a psychological factor in our consciousness that can inhibit our perception of truth and reality, and even compromise our basic ethics and morality.
 There are myriads of ways in which isms can be expressed in every sphere of life, for which reason an academic approach to understanding their significance will not help us, because the academic also bears a burden of responsibility for perpetuating the isms that have ensnared us all.
 Moreover, few academics yet consider the deeper meaning and implications of isms from the viewpoint of our psychological development or spiritual evolution.